 Star Trek (1966) creator Gene Roddenberry has been quoted as saying that this film was a major inspiration for that series.
 Perhaps not accidentally, Warren Stevens, who plays "Doc" here, would later be a guest star in 1968's Star Trek: By Any Other Name (1968), where the true shape of the alien Kelvans, like the Krell in this movie, was implied to be extremely non-humanoid but never shown.
 1701, which is the serial number of the Starship Enterprise, allegedly comes from the clock mark 17:01 when the C57D enters orbit around Altair IV.

-This film marked one of the first times a science fiction project had received a large budget.
-The genre had rarely been taken seriously by studio executives, and had generally received the most meager of budgets.
-The critical success of this film convinced many in the film industry that well-funded science fiction projects could be successful.
-Film historian Ben Mankiewicz has claimed that Forbidden Planet's success made future big-budget science fiction films possible.
+This film marked one of the first times a science-fiction project had received a large budget.
+The genre had rarely been taken seriously by studio executives, and sci-fi films generally received the most meager of budgets.
+The critical success of this film convinced many in the film industry that well-funded science-fiction projects could be successful.
+Film historian Ben Mankiewicz has claimed that this film's success made future big-budget science-fiction films possible.